Help Builder HTML formatting

 Help Builder uses a unique way to handle HTML formatting.
 There are two ways that HTML is formatted when editing text:

-• Formatted HTML Text is converted into HTML using standard editing conventions.
+Formatted HTML Text is converted into HTML using standard editing conventions.
 Line breaks are respected and any extended HTML tags such as quotes and angle brackets, ampersands etc. are automatically converted into the proper HTML markup for display.
-Any HTML tags should be entered using the the appropriate HTML tag format ( <>).
-This is the default for all editing fields.
+Any HTML tags should be entered using the the appropriate HTML tag format ( <

+This is some plain text.
 This is some plain text with **marked up bold text**.

 <RAWHTML>